adammurdoch/model-experiments/declaring-software-type.md

     - Which version or versions of these languages does it use?

 These are all important decisions for a developer to make, so they should be able to declare these different aspects somewhat separately.

+A pattern we could use is to require that the developer explicitly define each of these aspects - for example "this is a CLI application that runs on the Java 21 JVM and is implemented using Java 21".

-However, not every combination makes sense, some aspects are implied by other aspects, and there are common patterns that can be used by developers who don't want to define all of these aspects.
+However, some aspects are implied by other aspects, not every combination of values makes sense, and there are common patterns that can be used to simplify the model for developers who don't want to define all of these aspects.
 As a result, the model shouldn't force developers to answer all of these questions unless they need to.

 ## Pattern 1: Named template

-One option is to give a name to each pattern or "template".
+Another option is to give a name to each pattern or "template".
 The template would provide fixed values for some of these aspects and allow the developer to declare other aspects.
+Some or even all of these declarable aspects can have default values.

 Here are some examples of what this might look like:

 **A Java library**: a library implemented using a single version of Java.

-The developer declares the Java version, and this also implies the JVM version that the library will run on.
+The developer declares the Java version, and this also implies the JVM version that the library targets.

 ```kotlin
 javaLibrary {